 The 2nd Monday of the month in the Dadson Room of the Charter Hall at 7.00 p.m.
-Planning 6.45pm 4th Monday of the month.
+Check for Planning Committee Meeting

 Smarden is a vibrant, caring community with lots to offer.
 As you will discover from this website, we have many local organisations and activities and there is a strong community spirit.
 Smarden was awarded Village of the Year for the South East of England in 2008 and prior to this won many awards for the Best Kept Village in Kent.

 Much of the village centre is a designated conservation area and the parish has 155 listed buildings.
 Rich in 14th and 15th century buildings which were part of the weaving industry, Smarden has an interesting history.
 In 1576 Queen Elizabeth I confirmed a Charter granted by Edward III in 1332 for a weekly market to be held in Smarden each Monday and for an annual fair of 5 days at Michaelmas.
 You can find out more via Smarden History Society and Heritage Centre at http://smardenheritagecentre.synthasite.com/

 Our village has a Post Office & Store, Butcher's Shop, Gallery, Vintage Fusion bric-a-brac shop and Phipps Motors (MOT, servicing and repairs) as well as 3 pubs.
 We have a Primary School and Pre-school, a Toddler Group as well as offering a range of Adult Learning opportunities.
 Smarden has a modern Charter Hall, opened in 2007, and a fantastic Sports Pavilion opened in June 2017, as well as playing fields.
 We have a Church and Chapel too.
 Located in the heart of the Weald of Kent, the landscape is delightful with the River Beult and Dering Woods, numerous footpaths and open spaces to enjoy.
 You can find out more about all these and much more via this website.